jagenjo/litescene.js/guides/fileformats.md

 ## Adding a new format for an existing resource

-Sometimes you want to parse a file to create a resource of a class that it is already defined in the engine (for instance for a textura).
+Sometimes you want to parse a file to create a resource of a class that it is already defined in the engine (for instance for a Texture).

-In that case you only need to define the parser.
+In that case you only need to define the parser amd register it so the system knows how to fetch the file and when:

 ```js
 var parserTGA = {